Esri/arcgis-maps-sdk-dotnet-samples/src/WPF/WPF.Viewer/Samples/Security/IntegratedWindowsAuth/readme.md

 1. Enter the URL to your IWA-secured portal.
 2. Click the button to search for web maps stored on the portal.
-3. If you authenticate successfully, portal item results will display in the list.
+3. If authentication is successful, portal items will display in the list.
-4. Select a web map item to display it in the map view.

 ## How it works